-ii Metrics for the first half of 2022
+ii Metrics for the first half of 2023

-The current (partly estimated) figures for the first half of 2022 on corporate insolvencies show a total increase of 117.9 per cent (including proceedings that have not been opened due to a lack of assets) compared to the first half of 2021, and thus the turnaround at the end of 2021 with respect to the growing insolvency rate continues.
-The number of proceedings opened in the first half of 2022 increased by 95.4 per cent compared to the first half of 2021.
-At the same time, the estimated liabilities increased by 60.5 per cent to €629 million.
-Furthermore, 7,000 employees are affected by the insolvencies of their employers, which is nearly twice as much as in the first half of 2021.
+The current (partly estimated) figures for the first half of 2023 on corporate insolvencies show a total increase of 12 per cent (including proceedings that have not been opened due to a lack of assets) compared to the first half of 2022; thus, the growing insolvency rate continues.
+The number of proceedings opened in the first half of 2023 increased by equally 12 per cent compared to the first half of 2022.
+At the same time, the estimated liabilities increased by 33 per cent to €1,09 billion.
+Furthermore, 11,200 employees are affected by the insolvencies of their employers, which is an increase of 60 per cent compared to the first half of 2022.